Several easy ways to overwinter your geraniums aka pelargoniums successfully. Overwintering your geraniums is a great way to save money.

 - Bare root dormant storage

 How to Overwinter Geraniums Grown in the Garden

 Unless you live in Zone 10 or 11 your geraniums will not make it through the winter planted out in your garden.

 Before your first frost or freeze cut the geraniums back by half before digging them up.
 Be sure and only keep healthy plants.

-Once dry you can give them a nice spritz of this 3 in 1 spray to combat bugs, fungus and mildew.
+Let dry thoroughly.
+Then give them a nice spritz of this 3 in 1 spray to combat bugs, fungus and mildew.

-Rinse the soil from the roots (critters can be hiding in the soil) and pot the geranium up into a container using a fresh potting mix. (most potting mixes will have fungus gnats)
+If keeping indoors, rinse the soil from the roots (critters can be hiding in the soil), trim up roots if needed and pot the geranium up into a container using a fresh potting mix. (remember most potting mixes can have fungus gnats)

 Related: How to Get Rid of Fungus Gnats